 The place is Malaysia Penang.
 A bustling melting pot of Asia.
 For the perfect holiday full of surprises, eclectic cultures and natural wonders, the place is Malaysia.

-Penang Island is one of the most wonderful place to live, where the carefree sunny beach comes with a wealth of cultural attractions and festivals.
+Penang Island is one of the most wonderful place to live, where the best carefree sunny beach comes with a wealth of cultural attractions and festivals.
 Well known for its local hawkers’ food offering – a paradise for food connoisseur.
 Feel as if you are on holidays every day, enjoy the superb tropical climate, endless sunny days, warm waters to swim and surf in.
 The Ferringhi Beach has one of the best beaches to view the first sunrise as well as fine dinning, shopping, 5-stars hotels, entertainment outlets and famed restaurants.
 Penang Island is the best place to retire or live your beachside or rural dream, and with lots of growth and energy, a great place to make an investment.
 All the food of the world can be found here at very reasonable cost.
 With so many races and cultures living harmoniously together, it is not a surprise that each race has picked up the best of each other's food and made Malaysia into Asia's Food Paradise.
 Here the adventurous eater can sample the distinctly different cuisine of Malays, Chinese, Indians and many others.

 Penang Island, a contemporary metropolis with modern amenities and simple small town friendliness, offering the best of both worlds.
-Best of the east and west, while retaining its old-world flavour.
+Best blend of the east and west, while retaining its old-world flavour.
 Discover the rich diversity of Exotic Penang - just a great place to enjoy life after retirement or for long term holiday vacation.
 Malaysia, Truly Asia.
 Seriously, if you've never been to Malaysia, you have to go.
 It's cheap, It's fabulous , almost everyone speaks English and the beaches are sublime.
 Really, it's "only a smile away".

 Recently named the sixth most livable city in Asia by Asiaweek, Penang is one of the best place to live in Malaysia.

 For those who are new and have yet to visit the Pearl of Orient called Penang Island...